ember-fastboot/fastboot-website/public/docs/architecture.md

 ### Defer Rendering of Async Components

-An Ember.js app running in the browser is long-lived: as soon as the page loads, you can start rendering parts of the UI as they become available.
+An Ember.js app running in the browser is long-lived: as soon as the page loads, you can start rendering parts of the UI as soon as the data driving that UI becomes available.

 Ember starts by collecting the models for each route on screen (via `Route`'s `model()`, `beforeModel()`, and `afterModel()` hooks).
 If any